ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	return false;
 ```

+Fewer comparisons are not worth the huge risk of the programmer doing mixed-type arithmetic/comparisons/conversions incorrectly.
+It’s better to be just a little more verbose than to have subtle bugs hiding implicitly in the code [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java).

 A suggestion [(21)](https://internals.rust-lang.org/t/subscripts-and-sizes-should-be-signed/17699) to test signed integers with a single comparison is to cast it to unsigned.

 ```cpp